fum-cs/fds/docs/intro-linear-algebra.md

 ### Manhattan norm

-The Manhattan or $L_1$ norm gets its name in analogy to measuring distances while moving in Manhattan, NYC.
+The Manhattan or $$L_1$$ norm gets its name in analogy to measuring distances while moving in Manhattan, NYC.
 Since Manhattan has a grid-shape, the distance between any two points is measured by moving in vertical and horizontals lines (instead of diagonals as in the Euclidean norm).
 It is defined as:

 $$
 \lVert \bf{x} \rVert_1 := \sum_{i=1}^n \vert x_i \vert
 $$

-Where $\vert x_i \vert$ is the absolute value.
-The $L_1$ norm is preferred when discriminating between elements that are exactly zero and elements that are small but not zero.
+Where $$\vert x_i \vert$$ is the absolute value.
+The $$L_1$$ norm is preferred when discriminating between elements that are exactly zero and elements that are small but not zero.

-In `NumPy` we compute the $L_1$ norm as
+In `NumPy` we compute the $$L_1$$ norm as

 ```python